-The Churn prediction task consists in predicting a bank account closure after a period of one month from the last transaction considered.
-In more detail, at inference time, given a time series $\pmb{s}$, extracted from a given bank account, the model should predict a possible closure of that account which can happen any day of the month following the last transaction contained in $\pmb{s}$ (which is a supervised information provided at fine-tuning time).
-Similarly to the Loan default prediction task, during both fine-tuning and testing, we use time series with variable length $t$ and, if $t_{all} > t_{max}$, then we select the {\em last} $t_{max}$ transactions (which are the closest to a possible account closure).
-Finally, we use a separate set of 20K bank accounts for testing.
+We define the Churn prediction task in \Cref{sec:setting}.
+Similarly to the Loan default prediction task and the Age prediction task, during both fine-tuning and testing, we use time series with variable length $t$ and, if $t_{all} > t_{max}$, then we select the {\em last} $t_{max}$ transactions (which are the closest to a possible bank account closure).
 Since this dataset is much larger than the others, for computational reasons we have not included LUNA in this comparison.
-However, similarly to the other tasks, we also used XGBoost and CatBoost with the usual dataset and task specific features and hyperparameter selection.
+However, similarly to the other tasks, we also used VAR, XGBoost and CatBoost with the usual dataset and task specific features and hyperparameter selection for the last two.